-The Compensation Committee operates pursuant to a written charter and conducts periodic reviews of the amended and restated investment advisory agreement (the "Advisory Agreement") with our Adviser and the administration agreement (the "Administration Agreement") with Gladstone Administration, LLC, (the "Administrator"), to evaluate whether the fees paid to the respective parties under the agreements are in the best interests of us and our stockholders.
+The Compensation Committee operates pursuant to a written charter and conducts periodic reviews of the amended and restated investment advisory agreement (the "Advisory Agreement") with Gladstone Administration, LLC, (the "Administrator"), to evaluate whether the fees paid to the respective parties under the agreements are in the best interests of us and our stockholders.
 The committee considers in such periodic reviews, among other things, whether the salaries and bonuses paid to our executive officers by our Adviser and our Administrator are consistent with our compensation philosophies and whether the performance of our Adviser and our Administrator are reasonable in relation to the nature and quality of services performed, and whether the provisions of the Advisory and Administration Agreements are being satisfactorily performed.
 The Compensation Committee also reviews and considers all incentive fees payable to our Adviser under the Advisory Agreement.